 Don't let any money in your Flexible Spending Account (FSA) go to waste because it will disappear if you don't spend it by December 31.
 Use the money to buy new glasses or contacts, visit your dentist, or buy over-the-counter medications (make sure you obtain a prescription from your doctor).
 Be sure to check with your employer to see if they offer a 2 1/2 month grace period in which to spend your flex dollars after the year ends.

 3. Deduct Home Mortgage Points

 If you refinanced a home mortgage and it is a subsequent refinancing (you have already refinanced the original mortgage used to purchase the home), then points spent on the prior refinancing become fully deductible.
 Each "point" equals 1% of the total loan amount.

 4. Make Contributions to an Education Savings Account

-You can contribute up to $2,000 for a child or grandchild's Coverdell Education Savings Account (ESA) or 529 collage savings plan.
+You can contribute up to $2,000 for a child or grandchild's 529 collage savings plan or Coverdell Education Savings Account (ESA).
 Though you cannot deduct these contributions on your federal tax return, you may qualify to claim at least a partial deduction or credit on your state tax return as long as you fund the account by December 31.
 This deduction or credit is available in the following states:

 5. Make Charitable Contributions